stevenxchung/responsive-ai/README.md

 # 🎙️ Responsive AI

-Responsive AI is a **local, real-time speech-to-LLM assistant** powered entirely by **open-source models**.
+Responsive AI is very much the lightweight open-source version of [Cluely](https://cluely.com/) before the hype.
+Run as a **local, real-time speech-to-LLM assistant** powered entirely by **open-source models**.
 Speak to your computer → get instant answers back from an offline LLM — no accounts, no paid APIs.
-This is very much the lightweight open-source version of [Cluely](https://cluely.com/) before the hype.

 Built with: